StephenHidem/XamAntClientApp/README.md

 The underlying data transport is UDP with broadcast data received from a multicast port on the local subnet.

 Note that the UDP protocol does not make any guarantees as to message delivery or sequence.
 Caveat emptor!
 This is just a simple demo.
-I'll be providing a .NET MAUI solution in the near future that utilize gRPC in conjunction with UDP in the near future.
+I'll be providing a .NET MAUI solution in the near future that utilizes gRPC in conjunction with UDP in the near future.
 ### Prerequisites
 Become an ANT+ Adopter!
 There is no membership fee.